thoughtbot/flutie/README.md

     gem "flutie"

+### Rails 3.1

-After you've bundled, if you are using Rails < 3.1, run the installer:
+After you've bundled, if you are using rails 3.1 or greater with asset pipelining enabled, simply add:

+    @import 'flutie';

+as a sass import in the application stylesheet manifest (app/assets/stylesheets/application.css).

+### Rails 3

+After you've bundled, run the installer:

     rake flutie:install